rigado/bootloader-tools/osx/README.md

 Installing your application
 ---------------------------

-1. Using terminal, navigate to the ble folder in bootloader-tools.
+1. Using terminal, navigate to the ble folder in bootloader-tools

-2. Ensure the device you want to update is the only Rigado Bootloader device that is advertising.
+2. Ensure the device you want to update is the only Rigado Bootloader device that is advertising

-3. npm install
+3. Install all required node modules

-    * The above will install all necessry node packages
+    ```npm install```

 4. Use one of the following to install the OTA update:

   ```
   For unsigned binaries:
   sudo node dfu.js path/to/blinky.bin